 Exercising Your Independence

 Many students vent to parents, family members and/or friends when they have a roommate conflict.
-While it’s perfectly normal to air your frustrations, make sure your listener understands that you are capable of handling this situation on your own, or with the help of your RA, RD or AC.
-When parents, family members or friends get involved in roommate conflicts or try to intervene on your behalf, it makes things more complicated, and it doesn’t help to resolve things more quickly.
+While it’s perfectly normal to air your frustrations, make sure your listener understands that you are capable of handling this situation on your own, or with the help of your RA or AC.
+When parents, family members, or friends get involved in roommate conflicts or try to intervene on your behalf, it makes things more complicated, and it doesn’t help to resolve things more quickly.
 All students will be supported equally by Residence Life in the event of a roommate conflict, regardless of whether a family member has talked with staff.

 Moving Rooms as a Last Resort

 If you still cannot resolve the conflict after working with the Residence Life staff, sometimes Residence Life may — as an absolute last resort — consider a room change.
 Room changes may also be considered when someone feels that their safety is threatened.
 Residence Life rarely forces anyone to move, so, sometimes, this means you may be the one who has to “be the bigger person” and agree to move.
+Students with open room spaces should expect to receive a roommate at any time with little or no notice.

 Sometimes, Roommates are Just Roommates!